 After you submit a life insurance application, underwriting begins.
 The underwriting process lets life insurance companies determine whether they can offer life insurance coverage to applicants and the premiums they charge.

-During the underwriting process, the carrier will place you in a risk class, based on your individual risk factors.
-Some applicants present more risk, and some present less.
-Your risk class is used to determine how much it will cost the carrier to insure you.
-The carrier is "at risk" with every applicant because they are contractually obligated to pay a death benefit if you die while coverage is in force.
-Using their established underwriting guidelines, actuarial science, historical mortality data, and your unique risk factors, the carrier determines the premium rate necessary to issue your policy while maintaining the insurance risk of your policy.
+The insurance company will determine your risk level, based on individual factors.
+The carrier is "at-risk" with every accepted applicant because they're contractually obligated to pay a death benefit if you die while coverage is in force.
+Some applicants present more risk than others and your risk class is used to determine how much it will cost the carrier to insure you.
+Using their established insurance underwriting guidelines, actuarial science, historical mortality data, and your unique risk factors, the carrier determines the premium rate necessary to issue your policy.